vite-pwa/vite-plugin-pwa/docs/examples/index.md

 Once we remove the `service worker`, run the corresponding script and just press browser `Refresh` button (or enter `https://localhost` on browser address).

-## How to test example projects Offline?
+## How to test the examples projects Offline?

-To test any example projects (or your project) on `offline`, just open `dev tools` (`Option + ⌘ + J` on `macOS`, `Shift + CTRL + J` on  `Windows/Linux`) and go to `Application > Network`, then locate `No throttling` selector: open it and select `Offline` option.
+To test any of the examples projects (or your project) on `offline`, just open `dev tools` (`Option + ⌘ + J` on `macOS`, `Shift + CTRL + J` on  `Windows/Linux`) and go to `Application > Network`, then locate `No throttling` selector: open it and select `Offline` option.

-A common mistake is to select `Offline` option, then restart the example project (or your project), and refresh the page.
+A common pitfall is to select `Offline` option, then restart the example project (or your project), and refresh the page.
 In that case, you will have unexpected behavior, and you should remove the service worker.

-If you click the browser `Refresh` button, you can inspect `Application > Network` tab on `dev tools` to see that the `Service Worker` is serving all assets instead request them to the server.
+If you click the browser `Refresh` button, you can inspect `Application > Network` tab on `dev tools` to check that the `Service Worker` is serving all assets instead request them to the server.

 ::: danger
-Don't do a `hard refresh` since this will force the browser to go to the server, and then you will get `No internet connection` page on browser.
+Don't do a `hard refresh` since this will force the browser to go to the server, and then you will get `No internet connection` page on the browser.
 :::

-## Available Example Projects
+## Available Examples Projects

 <RunExamples />

-We provide the following example projects:
+We provide the following examples projects:
 - [Vue 3](/examples/vue)
   - [Vue 3 generateSW Router Examples](/examples/vue#generatesw): set of examples with disparate behaviors.
   - [Vue 3 injectManifest Router Examples](/examples/vue#generatesw): set of examples with disparate behaviors.